SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are just a few places to eat nearby.

 Park Chalet: This is in the same building as the Beach Chalet but sits on the ground floor in the back of the building.
 The views here are of Golden Gate Park and are a great end to your exploration.
-They also serve up American food, numerous Beach Chalet beers, and it's one of my favorites.
+They also serve up American food and numerous Beach Chalet beers.
+It's one of my favorites.

 Ocean Beach Café: This more casual option serves both lunch and dinner.
 Their menu is small, but their food is great.
 You can grab a coffee, a breakfast sandwich, or some avocado toast.
 For lunch, they offer a salad, a couple of wraps, and a tasty hummus, salsa, and avocado platter.
-It's at 734 La Playa Street, just a short walk north of the Beach Chalet, and is open 7:30 am to 6 pm most days.
-Closed on Mondays.
+They are proud to have one of the world's first non-alcoholic bars.
+It's at 734 La Playa Street, just a short walk north of the Beach Chalet.
+They open from 8 am to 7 pm daily (and until 8 pm Friday through Sunday).

 Note: The Cliff House closed in 2020 and will not reopen.
 The building is owned by the National Parks Service and they plan to find another restaurant to take its place.

-You can also take the 1 California to the 32nd and California Streets stop.
+You can also take the 1-California to the 32nd and California Street stop.
 Simply walk north on 32nd Avenue until it ends, and you'll see the eastern trailhead to your left.

 If you don’t want to take public transportation, you can always drive to it.
 You will find lots of parking here.
 These are just a few of your options.